-The Applicant proposed a Planned Residential Development that it calculates to beis 100 units less than the maximum permitted density, positing it would result in a development that would preserve and protect all of the key environmental features of the Project Site identified in the Village's Comprehensive Plan - i.e., the "100-year floodplain . . . several ponds and wetland systems and the club's proximity to the Long Island Sound."
+The Applicant proposed a Planned Residential Development that it calculates to be 100 units less than the maximum permitted density, positing it would result in a development that would preserve and protect all of the key environmental features of the Project Site identified in the Village's Comprehensive Plan - i.e., the "100-year floodplain . . . several ponds and wetland systems and the club's proximity to the Long Island Sound."
 (Comprehensive Plan pg.
 63).
-The Planning Board will evaluate in its Findings Statement whether this position is supported by the data and technical assessments contained in the EIS-as well as whether the project complies with the other planning standards and criteria within the Board's jurisdiction.
+The Planning Board will evaluate in its Findings Statement whether this position is supported by the data and technical assessments contained in the EIS.